Chart Color Schemes

 Belgian Gardens - Pallarenda displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Belgian Gardens-Pallarenda's dwelling structure, as per the latest Census, consisted of 65.6% houses and 34.4% other dwellings.
-In comparison, Non-Metro Qld had 81.3% houses and 18.7% other dwellings.
-Home ownership in Belgian Gardens-Pallarenda was 34.5%, with mortgaged dwellings at 32.4% and rented ones at 33.1%.
+Belgian Gardens-Pallarenda's dwellings, as per the latest Census, consisted of 65.6% houses and 34.4% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro Qld's 81.3% houses and 18.7% other dwellings.
+Home ownership in Belgian Gardens-Pallarenda stood at 34.5%, with mortgaged dwellings at 32.4% and rented ones at 33.1%.
 The median monthly mortgage repayment was $1,733, higher than Non-Metro Qld's average of $1,517.
-Median weekly rent in the area was $280, compared to Non-Metro Qld's $305.
-Nationally, Belgian Gardens-Pallarenda's mortgage repayments were lower at $1,733 against Australia's average of $1,863, while rents were substantially below the national figure of $375.
+Median weekly rent in the area was $280, lower than Non-Metro Qld's figure of $305.
+Nationally, Belgian Gardens-Pallarenda's mortgage repayments were below the Australian average of $1,863, while rents were substantially lower at $280 compared to the national figure of $375.

 Frequently Asked Questions - Housing